Everything You Need To Know About Windows 9, Microsoft's Next Major Software Release

-When Microsoft introduced Windows 8 in 2012, it ushered in some of the biggest changes in Windows history.
+Windows 8, introduced in 2012, ushered in some of the biggest changes in Windows history.

-Windows 8 is meant to be a single software working seamlessly across traditional laptops, hybrids, and tablets.
+Windows 8 is meant to be a single piece of software that works seamlessly across traditional laptops, hybrids, and tablets.
 To achieve this, Microsoft axed the classic Windows start menu, added a new tiled interface, and completely changed the way users interact with Windows.

 Windows 9 may bring back the Start menu